BlueBrain/sonata-extension/source/sonata_simulation.rst

    ============================== ========== ============ ==========================================
    amp_start                      float      Mandatory    The amount of current initially injected when the stimulus activates.
 Given in nA. amp_end                        float      Optional     If given, current is interpolated such that current reaches this value when the stimulus concludes.
 Otherwise, current stays at amp_start.
-Given in nA.
+Given in nA. represents_physical_electrode  boolean    Optional     Default is False.
+If True, the signal will be implemented using a NEURON IClamp mechanism.
+The IClamp produce an electrode current which is not included in the calculation of extracellular signals, so this option should be used to represent a physical electrode.
+If the noise signal represents synaptic input, `represents_physical_electrode` should be set to False, in which case the signal will be implemented using a  MembraneCurrentSource mechanism, which is identical to IClamp, but produce a membrane current, which is included in the calculation of the extracellular signal.
    ============================== ========== ============ ==========================================

 relative_linear (current_clamp)